Allegations of genocide of Ukrainians in the Russo-Ukrainian war: Involvement of Belarus

-The Belarusian state and state-affiliated organisations have actively participated in the forced transfers of Ukrainian children.
-Ukrainian children have been deported to Belarus where they are held in recreational camps.
+The Belarusian state and state-affiliated organisations have actively participated in the child abduction of Ukrainian children.
+Ukrainian children have been deported to Belarus, where they are held in recreational camps.
 The National Anti-Crisis Management Group, a Belarusian organisation headed by Belarusian opposition figure Pavel Latushka, used open-source information to report in August 2023 that at least 2,100 Ukrainian children had been transferred to Belarus.
 According to Latushka, they were being held in summer camps administered by state-owned corporations.
-He also said that to state documents showed the transfers are being conducted under the authority of the Union State.
+He also said that state documents showed the transfers are being conducted under the authority of the Union State.
 The transfers of Ukrainian children have been shown on Belarusian state television.
 There are indications of re-education efforts by the Belarusian state.
 Much of the information about the child abductions has come from their parents; children that have been deported to Belarus were abducted from regions of Ukraine which were still under Russian occupation as of August 2023, impeding investigations.

 According to international humanitarian law, children in war zones should be evacuated to neutral third countries whenever possible; Belarus lent its territory to be used as a staging ground for the 2022 Russian invasion of Ukraine.

 In a July 2023 interview with the Belarusian state TV channel Belarus-1, Dzmitry Shautsou, the head of the Belarus Red Cross, clad in military clothing embellished with the Z symbol, admitted to the abduction and deportation of Ukrainian children from Russian-occupied areas to Belarus for "health improvement" reasons, saying that it would continue to do so.
-The International Federation of Red Cross and Red Crescent Societies distanced itself from his statements while expressing "grave concern", demanded a halt to the practice, and launched an investigation by its investigative committee.
+The International Federation of Red Cross and Red Crescent Societies distanced itself from his statements while expressing "grave concern," demanded a halt to the practice, and launched an investigation by its investigative committee.

 In February 2024, the European Union blacklisted Shautsou, as well as several other persons and organizations from Belarus for their involvement in the Ukrainian child abductions.
-The United States, Ukraine, Australia and New Zealand have also imposed sanctions in relation to the forced deportations.
+The United States, Ukraine, Australia, and New Zealand have also imposed sanctions in relation to the forced deportations.